jklmnn/imagejs/README.md

 This is currently available for gif, bmp, webp, where webp is still beta.

-For more information and to view an example image visit [jklmnn.de](http://jklmnn.de/imagejs/).

 Supported output files are: gif, bmp, webp, pnm, pgf

 Background: